This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 "Why does this fan cost 3,000 yen?"

-Multilingual POP is the magical tool that can turn foreigners' doubts into "convincing."
+Multilingual POP is the magical tool that can turnforeigners' doubts into "convincing."

 A simple product description is not enough.

-What's important is to convey the "story of the artisans" and "cultural value."
+What's importantis to convey the "story of the artisans" and "cultural value."

 Proven Effective POP Configuration

-①Craftsman introduction part (purchase rate increased by 40%)
+①Craftsman introduction part(purchase rate increased by 40%)

-“This fan is made by Mr. Tanaka,
+"This fan was made by Mr. Tanaka, a third-generation craftsman with 40 years of experience.

-Same technique used for making Empress dolls.”
+It's the same technique used to make Empress dolls."

-②Explanation of the production process (reliability increased by 60%)
+②Explanation of the production process(reliability increased by 60%)

-“Takes 3 days to complete one fan.
+"It takes three days to complete one fan.

-3) Explanation of cultural meaning (50% increase in purchasing intent)
+3) Explanation of cultural meaning(50% increase in purchases)

 "In Japanese culture,

-Perfect gift for someone special.”
+It's the perfect gift for someone special."

 Effective approaches vary depending on the language.

-English-speaking countries : Detailed explanations of craftsmanship are effective
+Japanese-speaking countries: Detailed explanations of craftsmanship are effective

-Chinese-speaking countries : Emphasis on good luck and quality assurance
+Chinese-speakingcountries: Emphasis on good luck and quality assurance

 In actual success cases,

-Sales increased by 234% after introducing multilingual POP .
+Sales increased by 234% after introducing multilingual POP.

 The production cost of a POP is about 500 yen.